huggingface/hub-docs/docs/hub/spaces-sdks-streamlit.md

   allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"
 ></iframe>

-Please note that we have added `?embed=true` to the URL, which activates the embed mode of the Streamlit app, removing some spacers and the footer for slim embeds.

 ## Embed Streamlit Spaces with auto-resizing IFrames